-- Policy Comprehensive Plan: - None. - Regulations and code: - Maximum setback requirements preclude the provision of ground-floor open space on the Main Street face of the block, which was a popular potential design element. - o Ground-floor retail requirements restrict potential tenants. - Four stories are allowed when the 4th story is housing.
+- Policy Comprehensive Plan: - o None. - Regulations and code: - Maximum setback requirements preclude the provision of ground-floor open space on the Main Street face of the block, which was a popular potential design element. - Ground-floor retail requirements restrict potential tenants. - Four stories are allowed when the 4th story is housing.
 Height limitations restrict the overall density that the site can achieve to no more than three stories.
-This restriction is partially mitigated for residential development, which qualifies for one additional story (a maximum of four stories).

-Financial:

-- Public Area Requirements (PARs) (street, sidewalk, utility undergrounding, landscaping, irrigation, street lights, street furniture) will add significantly to construction costs. - Current market conditions and rents in Milwaukie are insufficient to support market rate development in downtown Milwaukie. - The public desires development on the site to be an attractive "gateway" building, which would increase construction costs.
+This restriction is partially mitigated for residential development, which qualifies for one additional story (a maximum of four stories). - Financial: - Public Area Requirements (PARs) (street, sidewalk, utility undergrounding, landscaping, irrigation, street lights, street furniture) will add significantly to construction costs. - Current market conditions and rents in Milwaukie are insufficient to support market rate development in downtown Milwaukie. - The public desires development on the site to be an attractive "gateway" building, which would increase construction costs. - Other: - Potential access restrictions due to proximity to McLoughlin Boulevard and the status of the Harrison St/McLoughlin Blvd intersection.